 Let’s give a look to the second option.

-5) Requesting Access or Claiming a Page/Ad Account
+Step 5: Request Access or Claim a Page/Ad Account

 The Basics of the Facebook Business Manager